When Should I Take the MCAT? Scheduling Your Exam (2024)

 2024 MCAT Test Dates

-The MCAT is offered from January to October, with multiple testing dates available within each month to give you plenty of opportunities to take the exam.
+The MCAT is offered from January and March to September, with multiple testing dates available within each month to give you plenty of opportunities to take the exam.
 Additionally, the MCAT is offered at a variety of testing centers.
 Understand that testing centers fill up fast, so you want to schedule your medical school exam as soon as you find one in an area that’s convenient for you.

 The MCAT testing schedule changes from year to year, so make sure you find the testing dates of the year you wish to apply to medical school.